abelozer/cisco-hints/ios-xr/asr9k-clear-license.md

-# Clear all licenses in ASR9k
+# How to clear all licenses in ASR9k

 ## 1) Remove license_opid.puf from both RSP